Sage Privacy Policy

 • Usage Data includes information about how you use our Services.

-• Marketing and Communications Information such as marketing campaign data, click throughs, email and text communications, and your communication preferences.
+• Marketing and Communications Information such as marketing campaign data, click throughs, your preferences and consent in receiving marketing from us and our third parties, email and text communications, and your communication preferences.

 Sensitive Personal Information.
-We collect Personal Information that is defined as “Sensitive Personal Information” under California law, including driver’s license, social security numbers, race or ethnic origin, and health information.
-We do not use or disclose Sensitive Personal Information for any business purposes other than as permitted by law, including to providing good and services, verifying your information, processing payments, ensuring security and integrity, and/or as permitted by further regulations.
+We collect Personal Information that is defined as “Sensitive Personal Information” under California law, including driver’s license, state identification card number, passport number, social security numbers, race or ethnic origin, and health information.
+We do not use or disclose Sensitive Personal Information for any business purposes other than as permitted by law, including to providing good and services, verifying your information, processing payments, providing financial aid, ensuring security and integrity, and/or as permitted by further regulations.

 Retention.
 For each of these categories of Personal Information, we will retain the information as long as is reasonably necessary to fulfill the purpose for which it was collected, to comply with applicable laws and regulations, and/or to support any claim, defense, or declaration in a case or before a jurisdictional and/or administrative authority, arbitration, or mediation panel.